AztecProtocol/aztec-connect-bridges/specs/bridges/convex/readme.md

 - All pools can be single handedly shut down by Booster's Owner contract (0x3cE6408F923326f81A7D7929952947748180f1E6) Does and allows exactly the same thing as shut down of a single pool described above, only for all the pools.

+## Introduction of inflation protection mechanism
+- SC is opened for `ERC4626 share price inflation` vulnerability in case of mixed accounting - internal (controlled by the bridge alone) and external (not controlled by the bridge, other entities can influence balances).
+Taken two precausions - setting minimum value for inital deposit and inflation of ratio between input and output token.
+- Minimum initial value set to 1e16
+- Inflation of ratio reduces the chance for attacker to dispose with sufficient financial means to take advantage of the users.
+Inflation was set to 1e10, meaning attacker would need to have, in the worse case scenario, 1e10 times more resources than what an average and minimum user's deposit is.
+- RCT : Curve LP token = 1e10 : 1
+- Both precausions work on the same basis, decreasing the chance of this attack by setting the necessary amount of tokens (money) to abuse this vulnerability very high (in other words attacker will not have enough money to exploit the vulnerability).
+In a combination with a devastating loss for the attacker, when a user deposits a regular amount.
+High risk of losing money and a potential of stealing very little is a great deterrent for most attackers.
+- Initial deposit seriously affects inflation ratio for the first couple of deposits.
+For this reason, it is necessary to set it reasonably high to protect all users from the vulnerability
+- It protects all users up to a certain degree.
+Most affected users by a potential attack are those staking significantly (and almost suspiciously) low deposits.
+- Resetting inflation ratio -> vulnerability reopens - this can happen when a lot of staked tokens are withdrawn.
+Best strategy -> stake reasonably high amounts (bare minimum is 1 token (1e18) but ideally hundreds or thousands)

 ## Is the contract upgradeable?

 No, the bridge is immutable without any admin role.